Charged with Child Abuse in Colorado Springs?

 Child Abuse Charges Put Your Family and Future At Serious Risk

-Regardless of whether claims of child abuse against you arise from a misunderstanding, a false accusation, or a momentary lapse in your own judgment, everything is on the line – your family, career, reputation, freedom, and future.
+Regardless of whether claims of child abuse against you arising from a misunderstanding, a false accusation, or a momentary lapse in your judgment, everything is on the line – your family, career, reputation, freedom, and future.
 You are fooling yourself and risking everything if you attempt to defend yourself or think that just telling your side of the story will make everything okay.

 Quite simply, if you want to get the best outcome when facing Colorado Springs child abuse charges, you need an experienced Colorado Springs criminal defense attorney who understands the delicate nature of these cases and appreciates how much is at stake for you.

 What is Child Abuse in Colorado Springs?

 Many people mistakenly believe that child abuse must involve physical violence against a child for it to be a criminal offense.
 Indeed, such action can get you convicted for child abuse.
 But Colorado law defines child abuse much more broadly and includes most anything that unreasonably puts the child’s life or health at risk, whether or not they suffer any actual harm.

 Colorado Revised Statutes § 18-6-401 provides that an individual commits child abuse if he or she:

 Causes an injury to a child's life or health, or

 Unreasonably places or permits a child to be in a situation that poses a threat of injury to the child's life or health, or

 Engages in a continued pattern of conduct that results in malnourishment, lack of proper medical care, cruel punishment, mistreatment, or an accumulation of injuries that ultimately results in the death of a child or serious bodily injury to a child.